victorialamelo/mvp-project/my-express-app/client/README.md

 # MY SCHEDULES APP

 MAIN OBJECTIVE:
 The main objective of this app is to allow users to create and save schedules with planned itineraries on Google Maps.
 Users can also share these itineraries with others.
 While the Google Maps app currently allows users to access past itineraries, it does not provide the ability to save future itineraries, which is where this website can be useful.
+This app contains 3 main views, which can be found on the 'pages' folder inside 'client': 1- the Home Page, with the list of created schedules; 2- the page to see your recently created Schedule and add stops to your itinerary; and 3- the Add New Location (item) page, with the Google Maps API.

 # MAIN SETUP STEPS